 Nuxeo was designed from the ground up for this approach.
 The whole architecture was suited for this approach.
 There was a tremendous vision a couple years ago to put this together.
 It was a big risk.
 They could have just built another content management application, but what they created was something so much more.

-I’m a geek at heart so I’m really impressed with the technical architecture.
+I’m a geek at heart so I’m really impressed with the technical content services architecture.
 One of the nicer things about being in sales is that you get one-on-one time with the customers and when you see architects look at the code and say, “wow this is great,” it gives you great validation for what we do.
 You know that they really see the simplicity of how its built and they’re already visualizing what they can do with it, where it can go, and how to make it happen.

 What is the main message you hear from Nuxeo’s US customers?
 Why did they pick Nuxeo?